Alexander Edler: Sweden and junior (2001–2006)

 After being selected by the Canucks, Gradin brokered a move for Edler to play with Modo Hockey's junior club of the J20 SuperElit.
 Edler had previously tried-out for Modo's youth program, but was cut.
 Future Canucks teammates Markus Näslund, Henrik Sedin, and Daniel Sedin had also played in the Modo system before joining the NHL.
 In Edler's lone season with Modo, he recorded 8 goals and 23 points over 33 games in 2004–05.
 He ranked second in point-scoring among league defencemen to Modo teammate Tommy Enström, who recorded 33.

 On 29 June 2005, Edler's major junior rights were obtained by the Kelowna Rockets of the Western Hockey League (WHL); he was chosen by Kelowna in the first round, 58th overall, of the Canadian Hockey League Import Draft.
 The Canucks encouraged Edler to move from Sweden to play junior in North America.
 After reporting to training camp with the Canucks' American Hockey League (AHL) affiliate, the Manitoba Moose, in September 2005, he was assigned to junior with the Rockets.
 In his lone WHL season, Edler recorded 13 goals and 53 points over 62 games in 2005–06, ranking fifth among WHL defencemen and fourth among all rookies in scoring.
 He went on to help Kelowna to the second round of the WHL playoffs, where they were eliminated by the Everett Silvertips.
-In 12 post-season games, Edler added eight points.
+In 12 postseason games, Edler added eight points.